 Education jobs in Pennsylvania grow

-The number of education jobs in Pennsylvania has grown, according to recent labor statistics.
+A number of education jobs in Pennsylvania have climbed.